-(b) Three percent of the amount determined pursuant to paragraph (a).

-2. The provisions of subsection 1 do not apply to:

-(a) Any hotels, motels or other forms of transient lodging;

-(b) Any property for which no assessed valuation was separately established for the immediately preceding fiscal year; and

-(c) Any property for which the provisions of subsection 1 of

-NRS 361.4722 provide a greater abatement from taxation.

-- 3. Except as otherwise required to carry out the provisions of NRS 361.4732 and any regulations adopted pursuant to NRS 361.4733, the amount of any reduction in the ad valorem taxes levied in a county for a fiscal year as a result of the application of the provisions of subsection 1 must be deducted from the amount of ad valorem taxes each taxing entity would otherwise be entitled to receive for that fiscal year in the same proportion as the rate of ad valorem taxes levied in the county on the property by or on behalf of that taxing entity for that fiscal year bears to the combined rate of all ad valorem taxes levied in the county on the property by or on behalf of all taxing entities for that fiscal year. - 4.
-The Nevada Tax Commission shall adopt such regulations as it deems appropriate to carry out this section.

-Sec.
-4. (Deleted by amendment.)
+- (b) Three percent of the amount determined pursuant to paragraph (a). - 2.
+The provisions of subsection 1 do not apply to: - (a) Any hotels, motels or other forms of transient lodging; - (b) Any property for which no assessed valuation was separately established for the immediately preceding fiscal year; and - (c) Any property for which the provisions of subsection 1 of NRS 361.4722 provide a greater abatement from taxation. - 3.
+Except as otherwise required to carry out the provisions of NRS 361.4732 and any regulations adopted pursuant to NRS 361.4733, the amount of any reduction in the ad valorem taxes levied in a county for a fiscal year as a result of the application of the provisions of subsection 1 must be deducted from the amount of ad valorem taxes each taxing entity would otherwise be entitled to receive for that fiscal year in the same proportion as the rate of ad valorem taxes levied in the county on the property by or on behalf of that taxing entity for that fiscal year bears to the combined rate of all ad valorem taxes levied in the county on the property by or on behalf of all taxing entities for that fiscal year. - 4.
+The Nevada Tax Commission shall adopt such regulations as it deems appropriate to carry out this section. - Sec.
+4. [This act applies to any single family residence that was partially or completely destroyed by a flood, fire, earthquake or other disaster for which a declaration of disaster was or is proclaimed before, on or after July 1, 2017.]
+(Deleted by amendment.)